C++23 Fold Algorithms

 3. A binary operation - to use with each successive fold

-Below, we provide a std::vector of integers, an initial value of 0, and an operation that will add each successive number together:
+Below, we provide a std::vector of integers, an initial value of 0, and an operation that adds each successive number together:

 #include <algorithm>